 - Initiated the Science Street Fair at MoTAT

 - Science consultant, Jiwi’s Machines

 - Consultant, Nigel Latta Blows Stuff Up

 CONTACT DETAILS / PROSPECTIVE STUDENTS Contact details are available at my University of Auckland profile page; I am happy to answer queries from potential students, whether you are interested in post-graduate research, or in studying physics and astronomy at any level.

 FURTHER INFORMATION AND LINKS

-BRIEF BIO: I was born and educated in New Zealand.
-He has worked in many areas of astrophysics and theoretical cosmology since graduating from the University of Canterbury with my PhD 1994.
-I held post-doctoral appointments at Waseda (Japan), Brown and Columbia Universities and taught at Yale University from 2004-2011, before moving back to New Zealand.
-I am now a professor and Head of Department of physics at the University of Auckland.
+BRIEF BIO: Richard Easther was born and educated in New Zealand.
+He has worked in many areas of astrophysics and theoretical cosmology since graduating from the University of Canterbury in 1994.
+He held post-doctoral positions at (Japan), Brown and Columbia Universities and was a professor at Yale University from 2004-2011,.
+He returned to New Zealand at the end of 2011, and is now Professor and Head of Department of Physics at the University of Auckland.
 His work ranges from astrophysical tests of theories of the very early universe to the cosmological implications of string theory.

 Curriculum Vitae (last updated December, 2016)